Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 12.24.34 UTC
+- WIB: Kamis, 23 Januari 2025 13.32.16 UTC
-- WITA: Kamis, 23 Januari 2025 13.24.34 UTC
+- WITA: Kamis, 23 Januari 2025 14.32.16 UTC
-- WIT: Kamis, 23 Januari 2025 14.24.34 UTC
+- WIT: Kamis, 23 Januari 2025 15.32.16 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

 Kategori: motivational